Background

 Timing

 The water vole breeding season runs from April to September.
 This is the ideal time to carry out a water vole survey as the water voles will be highly active and leave many signs, such as latrines (conspicuous piles of droppings) which can be used to confirm their presence during a survey.
 Habitat assessments can be undertaken over winter and surveys at that time can determine presence; although absence of water voles can only be confirmed by spring or summer surveys.
-To confirm presumed absence, two site visits spread through the optimal season may be required.
+To confirm presumed absence, two survey visits with be conducted, the first conducted between mid-April and June and the second between July and September.
+If water vole presence is confirmed during the first visit, it may not be necessary to undertake the second visit.
+Water vole surveys are often combined with otter surveys.

 Methodology